About this Guide

 Michigan’s interest in and commitment to digital alternatives to traditional instruction have a long history, spanning two decades of legislation and policy development.
 Some key milestones include:

 Public Sector Consultants, in cooperation with Michigan Virtual™ surveyed 600 Michigan adults and 400 Michigan college students in February of 2019.
 These surveys were part of ongoing public opinion research conducted by Michigan Virtual to better understand the opinions, preferences, and beliefs of Michigan residents about online learning opportunities for high school students in the state.
 What they found is a majority in both groups view online learning as important, that it has value in preparing students for college, and that it will continue to grow in use.
-Michigan’s K-12 Virtual Learning Effectiveness Report, authored each year by Michigan Virtual revealed that the number of students taking virtual courses was 418,513 during the 2020-21 school year.
-Actual enrollments totaled 3,647,493, coming from 1,171 different course titles.
-It is worth noting that the total enrollments represent a 442% increase from the 2019-20 total due to the impact of the pandemic.
-Students in grades 9-12 accounted for 40% of virtual enrollments, students in grades 6-8 accounted for 23%, and students in grades K-5 accounted for 36% of virtual enrollments.
+Michigan’s K-12 Virtual Learning Effectiveness Report, authored each year by Michigan Virtual revealed that the number of students taking virtual courses was over 159,000 during the 2022-23 school year.
+Actual enrollments totaled 1,027,705 representing 68% of Michigan districts.
+Students in grades 9-12 accounted for 73% of virtual enrollments, each elementary and middle school grade level tended to be around 2% to 5% of the virtual learners with each of the high school grade levels between 13% to 26%.
 While past editions of the report found that virtual learning was predominantly used at the high school level, the 2020-21 report found it more evenly distributed with elementary enrollments similar to those of high school grades.
 We suspect that the drastic rise in the proportion of elementary enrollments will be temporary.

 As a result of the legislation passed in 2013, students in grades K-12 enrolled in a public school academy (PSA) or public local district (including students enrolled through a district on a part-time basis, such as those participating in a shared time program) are eligible to enroll in up to two online courses during an academic term.
 A student may be enrolled in more than two online courses if the student’s primary district determines that it is in the student’s best interest, the student agrees with the recommendation of the district, and the district and student have developed an education development plan that is kept on file by the district.